-Regard needs to be had to the lifetime limit which is now £1.25m.
+Regard needs to be had to the lifetime limit which is now £1.25m, but will reduce to £1m from April 2016.
 Pension pots which have a value in excess of this amount, unless an election has been made for 'protection', will be subject to more penal tax charges.
-There are anti-recycling rules to prevent the reinvestment of the 25% lump sum into a further pension plan, these apply where the lump sum taken is more than £12,500.
-Further restrictions may be introduced in next year's finance bill.
+There are anti-recycling rules to prevent the reinvestment of the 25% lump sum into a further pension plan, these apply where the lump sum taken is more than £7,500.
+There are restrictions on the annual allowance once pension benefits start to be taken.
+From 6 April 2016, the annual allowance for those earning over £150,000, including pension contributions, or £110,000 excluding pension contributions, is reduced by up to £30,000 on a taper basis.
 Depending on the nature of the investment in the pension plan there will be investment risk.